citkane/typedoc-theme-yaf/README.md

 This facilitates a user experience where place-keeping while reading and navigating is maintained across document pages, page reloads and browser sessions.

+Options to show or hide complexity, such as private or inherited items, are left to the end user.
+Toggle buttons are contextually placed and easy to both understand and use.

+The length of content is handily compressed with folding "drawers".
+The open/close state of these as well as the page scroll position is persisted, so the end user spends less time finding items on long pages and more time reading them.

 The SPA is built with zero dependencies using [Web Components](https://en.wikipedia.org/wiki/Web_Components).